josemotta/IoT.Starter.Pi.Thing/README.md

 	  }
 	}

-A new service `ssl.proxy` is added to Docker-Composer, as shown below.
+A new service `ssl.proxy` is added to `pi.docker-compose.yml`, as shown below.

 	version: '3'